flancian/garden/flancia book.md

 - a [[thing]] you find some day, free on the [[internet]].
   - #go https://github.com/flancian/flancia
+  - Assembled from fragments found in https://flancia.org and https://anagora.org.
   - #git [[flancia/git]]
   - uses [[nikola]].